Devp459/Cipher-Decryption-Tool/README.md

-Designed and implemented a substitution cipher decryption tool using a hill-climbing algorithm to optimize key discovery for accurate decryption of ciphertext.
+This project implements a substitution cipher decryption tool that utilizes a hill-climbing algorithm for optimizing key discovery.
+It supports both Caesar and substitution ciphers, providing an interactive command-line interface for users.

-Developed an interactive command-line interface that allows users to encrypt and decrypt messages using both Caesar and substitution ciphers, enhancing usability.
+Some of the features are
+- Decryption Tool: Decrypts substitution ciphers using a hill-climbing algorithm for effective key optimization.
+- User-Friendly Interface: Interactive command-line interface for easy encryption and decryption of messages.

-Integrated file input handling to facilitate reading ciphertext from files, improving efficiency for larger datasets.
+- File Input Support: Read ciphertext from files, improving efficiency for larger datasets.

-Created a scoring mechanism using quadgram analysis to evaluate the "English-ness" of decrypted text, ensuring high-quality outputs.
+- Quality Scoring: Implements a scoring mechanism using quadgram analysis to evaluate the "English-ness" of decrypted text.